BSHS Programs in Molecular Diagnostic Sciences at GW

 Tuition Details

-The BSHS in Molecular Diagnostic Sciences program at GW consists of 60 credit hours.
+The BSHS in Medical Genetics and Molecular Biology program at GW consists of 60 credit hours.
 Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.